Trams in Nuremberg: Lines

 The Nuremberg tramway network operated on six lines until 2011, when two tram lines were joined.

 The network has 96 km of track, with a total route length of 37 km, of which 33 km is operational route.
 Of the tram's operational route, 41% is segregated from other traffic, with the other 59% representing trams operating in the street with other automobile traffic.
 Lines have been numbered in such a way as to not overlap with the U-Bahn Nuremberg ever since the opening of U1, meaning line-number 1 ceased to be used when U1 opened, line-number 2 ceased to be used when U2 opened and so on.
-Thus the current lines are numbered 4 thru 8 with planned lines referred to by numbers greater than 8.
+Thus the current lines are numbered 4 thru 8 and 10-11.
+The number 9 is currently (late 2023) not assigned to any line.
+It was last used for lines serving the now shut down tracks in Pirckheimer Straße.

-The Nuremberg tramway network consists of the following five lines:
+The Nuremberg tramway network consists of the following seven lines:

 Interchanges with other systems

 Most tram stops are also served by local buses.